kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 Translation

-During the blossoming months, my rhymes run in circles through a vast forest to collect honey and scents from blooming flowers.
+During the blossoming months, my rhymes run in circles through a vast forest to collect nectar and scents from blooming flowers.

 Come, my love, to our place: the hallowed grove where an ambience of love floats above the aromas of the foliage of Spring.

 A bird flies from tree to tree and